-Use only the ripest (a bit too ripe is OK), sweetest, more delicious tomatoes you can find.
+Use only the ripest (a bit too ripe is okay), sweetest, more delicious tomatoes you can find.
 Look for dry-farmed, vine-ripened tomatoes.
 Concentrated tomatoes like Roma or Early Girl tomatoes work extremely well in this recipe.
 If you use juicier tomatoes, be sure to follow the note on de-seeding and de-juicing them in the next step.Continue to 3 of 10 below.

 03 of 10

 If you want to reduce the paste in the oven, preheat an oven to 300 F (see Step 5 for more details).

 Remove and discard stems and any damaged parts from the tomatoes.
 Roughly chop the tomatoes and put them in a large pot.
 This can be a very rough chop—you just want to get the tomatoes started so they break down faster.

 Note: If you're working with tomatoes that contain a lot of juice, you might want to halve them and squeeze out and discard the seeds and watery juice in the center to help speed up the concentration process that will turn tomato purée into tomato paste.Continue to 4 of 10 below.

 04 of 10

 Cook the Tomatoes

 Bring the tomatoes to a boil over high heat.
 Cook, stirring, just until tomatoes soften, about 2 minutes.
 This brief cooking helps break the tomatoes down a bit and makes them easier to run through a food mill or sieve.
 Add about 1/2 cup of the olive oil and that teaspoon fine sea salt to the tomatoes.